 The school day begins at 8:40am and ends at 3:20pm.
 Early Dismissal time is 12:45pm.
 Students in Prekindergarten through 8th grade may be dropped off in the north parking lot (playground side of the school) when adult supervision is available, beginning at 8:20am.

-When entering the lot, please drive slowly, following the cards in front of you to the area for student drop off.
+When entering the lot, please drive slowly, following the cars in front of you to the area for student drop off.
 Please observe any direction given by the teachers on duty.

 How do we pick up students that do not ride the bus after school?

 PreK3's are dismissed to a parent/caregiver at 11AM on Tuesdays and Thursdays.
 Prekindergarten students are dismissed to a parent/caregiver at 3:20pm.

 Non-bus Students in grades PreK-8 are picked up in north parking lot when school is dismissed.

 Carpoolers should not arrive before 3:15 and should enter behind the Magowan Center.

 Once students have been dismissed, children wait with classmates in grade level groups.
 Please wait for your child at your car.
 Students will be signaled by the teacher on duty to walk to rows 1 and 2 for waiting rides.
 Once all the children of cars in rows 1 and 2 have been loaded, these cars will be signaled to exit the lot.
 In other words, you may not exit the parking lot UNTIL you are signaled to do so when all cars have been loaded.
 Once the last car from rows 1 and 2 has exited, cars in rows 3 and 4 will be signaled to move into rows 1 and 2.
 The system repeats until all students have been picked up.
 All cars should exit to Hopmeadow Street via the "playground gate".